DoodleScheduling/pause-cloud-controller/README.md

 If no pods are running matching either `app: backend` or `app: another-rds-client` the aws instance named `rds-myname` will be terminated after a grace period of 5 minutes.

+**Note**: If no grace period is set the instance will be terminated immediately after the condition ScaledToZero is set to `True`.

 ```yaml
 kind: AWSRDSInstance
 metadata: